 The consolidated financial statements are prepared using uniform accounting policies for like transactions and other events in similar circumstances.
 Adjustments where necessary are made to ensure consistency with the policies adopted by the Group.
-All intra-group balances and transactions, intra-group profits and expenses and gains and losses are eliminated during consolidation.
-All intra-group balances, transactions, income and expenses and profit and losses are eliminated in full.
+All intra-group balances and transactions, intragroup profits and expenses and gains and losses are eliminated during consolidation.